 Kung poa shrimp topped with fresh green onions and sesame seeds.

-Store the leftovers in an airtight container in the fridge for up to 2-3 days.
+• Storage.
+Keep leftovers stored in an airtight container and in the fridge.
+Leftovers will remain fresh for up to 3 days.

 Kung poa shrimp in a bowl with rie topped with green onion.